MadPanCake/docusaurus/docs/unlimited-adventures/ambients.md

 #### ✅ Ensure your sound is properly saved:
 - Ensure your sound is in the .ogg format (Minecraft doesn't support other formats!).
-- Want a 3D sound?
-Make it MONO.
+- Directional Sound: Make it MONO.
-- Want a sound which never accounts for direction it's playing from?
-Make it STEREO.
+- Non-Directional Sound ('plays in your head'): Make it STEREO.

 #### ⬆️ Now we need to upload your sound into the [resource pack](resource-pack).
 - Go to `assets/minecraft/sounds/custom/`